Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Robust Nonlinear Control and Estimation

-which can be viewed as a control-affine nonlinear system with the state $[x^{\top},u^{\top}]^{\top}$ and control $\dot{u}$. \end{example} \begin{example} One drawback of the technique in Example~\ref{ex:nonaffine1} is that we have to control $\dot{u}$ instead of $u$, which could be difficult in practice.
+which can be viewed as a control-affine nonlinear system with the state $[x^{\top},u^{\top}]^{\top}$ and control $\dot{u}$. \end{example} \begin{example}{Control Non-Affine Systems II}{ex:nonaffine2} One drawback of the technique in Example~\ref{EX:ex:nonaffine1} is that we have to control $\dot{u}$ instead of $u$, which could be difficult in practice.
 In this case, we can utilize the following control non-affine nonlinear system decomposed into control-affine and non-affine parts:

 where $r(x,u,t)=f(x,u,t)-f_a(x,t)-B_a(x,t)u$.
 The controller $u$ can now be designed implicitly as